userjack6880/rbl_updater/README.md

 Install anywhere you want.
 Probably will want to run it as a privleged user, or at least one that can access the files specified in the config.
 Be sure to fill out the config file and remove the .pub extension.

 # Latest Changes

+## 0-α1.1
+- Fixed bug where config file cannot be found if script is not run from the directory it's located in.

 ## 0-α1